 The last important ingredient are the propellers.
 All fixed pitch quadrotor propellers as you likely know are purpose designed to rotate in a specific direction (either clockwise or counter-clockwise).
 Yes they will produce negative thrust if you reverse them, but they're extremely inefficient when run in reverse.

 3D fixed pitch quadcopter propellers on the other hand are quite different.

-They basically have two leading edges and are 100% symmetrical in design so they can be run in both directions (CW & CCW).
+They basically have two leading edges and are 100% symmetrical in design so they can be run in both directions (CW & CCW) with equal amounts of positive and negative thrust produced when spinning in either direction.
 There is an efficiency cost however with these "dual direction" props.

 A propeller that is designed to run in

-So, assuming the proper firmware updates are available; all one would need to convert his/her quad to a 3D quadcopter are 4 reversing ESC's and 4 dual direction propellers.
+So, assuming the proper firmware updates were available; all one would need to convert his/her quad to a 3D quadcopter are 4 reversing ESC's and 4 dual direction propellers.

 In fact, Blade was the first to offer this 3D firmware update for their little Blade 200QX quadrotor.
-For the price, this one is hard to beat and anyone who already has a 200QX, it's definitely a very worthwhile (and free) firmware update to perform.
+For the price, this one is was hard to beat and anyone who already has a 200QX, it was definitely a worthwhile (and free) firmware update to perform.

 Blade 200QX 3D Quad with 3D Firmware & propeller updates

 The Blade 200QX was very inexpensive not to mention so many people already had one and all they had to do is download the free firmware, install a set of 3D quad props for it (about $14 bucks), and were in inverted business.